zeux/zeux.github.io/_posts/2019-04-20-qgrep-internals.md

 ![Bloom](/images/qgrep_3.png)

 Surprisingly, this is *exactly* what we need.
-Each chunk will store an index - a Bloom filter that contains all ngrams (after some experiments I settled on 4-grams) from all files in the chunk.
+Each chunk stores an index - a Bloom filter that contains all ngrams (after some experiments I settled on 4-grams) from all files in the chunk.
 When reading chunks from the file, we read the chunk index first, and check all ngrams from the regular expression - if any ngram is "definitely not" in the index, we can skip the entire chunk - we don't even need to read it from the file, which means we save some I/O time!

 The index is built when the chunk is constructed & compressed; the index is built such that the size of the index is 10% of the compressed data size to limit the worst case impact of the index; based on this size we estimate the number of Bloom filter hash iterations that is optimal for the false positives rejection rate - the Wikipedia article contains details on this.
 The index search itself is so fast that it's done as we read the chunks in the main thread.